GoogleChrome/developer.chrome.com/site/en/blog/extension-news-july-2023/index.md

 ## Let's connect! 🙌 {: #connecting }

-This year, the extension team was happy to meet extension developers in person during [Google I/O Connect][yt-io-connect] events earlier this year.
-We are working on creating new spaces to connect with you.
-We are planning to launch focus groups and other events.
+This year, the extension team was happy to meet extension developers in person during [Google I/O Connect][yt-io-connect] events.
+We are working on creating new spaces to connect with you, such as launching focus groups and meetup events.

 In the meantime, please continue to ask questions on the [chromium-groups][chromium-group], consider participating on the [WECG][wecg], and report any documentation issues on the [developer.chrome.com GitHub repo][github-dcc].